XML RSS

 Buyers need to see both parents of puppy or at least one to see temperament, etc. Check pedigree of both parents, too.

 Full-blooded Pomeranians are fairly expensive because of their desirable qualities.
 Most owners consider it money well spent though.
-To learn more about this wonderful dog I suggest you read this report.

 Leave Pomeranians and return home.